ivan-hilckov/hello-ai-bot/docs/DATABASE.md

 # Database Documentation

-Database schema and models for the simplified Hello Bot architecture.
+Database schema and models for Hello AI Bot with AI conversation tracking and user role management.

 ## Database Schema